The Technical Story of RLX Technology Inc ADR (RLX) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of RLX Technology Inc ADR (NYSE:RLX) raised 1.00% to close Monday’s market session at $2.03, higher as compared to yesterday’s close.
-The stock price fluctuated between $1.99 and $2.055 throughout the trading session with the volume trading being 4916913 shares, which represented a significant variation when compared to the three months average volume of 6.61 million shares.
-The firm’s stock price fluctuated -4.69% within the last five trades and 23.78% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 15.34% in the last 6 months and 38.10% was added to its value over the previous 3 months.
-RLX stock is trading at a margin of -3.40%, 12.47% and 4.41% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of RLX Technology Inc ADR (NYSE:RLX) dipped -1.41% to close Friday’s market session at $2.10, lower as compared to yesterday’s close.
+The stock price fluctuated between $2.06 and $2.16 throughout the trading session with the volume trading being 10379112 shares, which represented a significant variation when compared to the three months average volume of 7.00 million shares.
+The firm’s stock price fluctuated 4.48% within the last five trades and 3.45% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 8.25% in the last 6 months and 42.86% was added to its value over the previous 3 months.
+RLX stock is trading at a margin of -2.14%, 13.46% and 7.94% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Artificial Intelligence Stocks to Buy for 2024